California Milk Processor Board: Promotions

-In 1993, the Board launched its most successful and longest-lasting campaign, "Got Milk?".
+In 1993, the board launched its most successful and longest-lasting campaign, "Got Milk?".
 Designed initially by Goodby, Silverstein & Partners, the campaign is intended to convince current milk-drinkers to consume more milk.

-In 2008, the Board launched the "White Gold" marketing campaign to appeal to teenagers, featuring a self-consciously fake rock band style commercial, with lead singer "White Gold" performing with the "Calcium Twins".
+In 2008, the board launched the "White Gold" marketing campaign to appeal to teenagers, featuring a self-consciously fake rock band style commercial, with lead singer "White Gold" performing with the "Calcium Twins".

-In 2009, the Board launched a sequel to the "White Gold" campaign by releasing "The Battle for Milkquarious", a 22-minute-long rock opera featuring an array of old and new characters, including "White Gold", Strawberry Summers, Jug Life, Bovina the Uni-Pega-Cow, and the evil Nasterious.
+In 2009, the board launched a sequel to the "White Gold" campaign by releasing "The Battle for Milkquarious", a 22-minute-long rock opera featuring an array of old and new characters, including "White Gold", Strawberry Summers, Jug Life, Bovina the Uni-Pega-Cow, and the evil Nasterious.
 It was marketed as "The most amazing rock opera ever made about milk."

-In 2011, the Board was criticized for its "Everything I do is wrong" campaign which critics claimed was bigoted.
-The board halted the campaign early, but enjoyed the negative publicity generated by launching a new site - www.gotdiscussion.org.
+In 2011, the board was criticized for its "Everything I do is wrong" campaign which critics claimed was bigoted.
+The board halted the campaign early, but enjoyed the negative publicity generated by launching a new site called www.gotdiscussion.org.

+In 2023, the board launched "Get Real Inc." as a "fictional start-up, with a mission inspired by a glass of real milk, that humorously highlights modern society’s increasing detachment from what’s real".
+The campaign addresses Hispanic and Latino Americans in Spanish and "a global cultural shift from mere nostalgia for comfort to a deeper nostalgia for genuine connection".
+It also addresses the increasing trend of people using vegetable drinks like oat milk.